Turn fresh spinach and garlic scapes into a super simple green sauce for pasta. It is so quick and easy that boiling the water is the longest part!

 I altered the recipe a bit to match our taste preferences and we were delighted with the results.
 So I thought I would share the recipe here so you can try it too… plus this way I can make it again next year!

-Tools for making the sauce
+Tools for Making the Garlic Scape Sauce

 This is a perfect time to pull out that food processor!
 It makes short work of chopping the greens and making the sauce.